UFWebApps/REST-API-Tutorial/README.md

 REST APIs live on the backend.
 This means they generally run on a remote server.

 ### How do you access them?
 Generally, REST APIs use the HTTP protocol to communicate with the outside world.
 Each action will be assigned a URL path and accessed by a GET/POST/PUT/DELETE method.
-A great tool for testing APIs is [Postman](https://www.getpostman.com/downloads/)
+A great tool for working with APIs is [Postman](https://www.getpostman.com/downloads/).

 ## Exercise